50 Cent Party: Range of operation

-The Ministry of Culture of the People's Republic of China now holds regular training sessions, where participants are required to pass an exam after which they are issued a job certification.
+The Ministry of Culture now holds regular training sessions, where participants are required to pass an exam after which they are issued a job certification.
 As of 2008, the total number of 50-cent operatives was estimated to be in the tens of thousands, and possibly as high as 280,000–300,000.
 Every large Chinese website is instructed by the Information Office to create a trained team of Internet commentators.
+The Cyberspace Administration of China (shortened as 网信办) directly recruit and provide continuous training for internet commentators (网评员) to respond to online emergencies under new forms of public opinion dissemination channels on various social media platforms, and state-owned entities regularly hold commemoration ceremonies for outstanding staff on the provincial and county-levels.

 According to the Chinese Communists' opinions of the recruitment of university Work Committee (tentative), the university Internet commentators are mainly selected from cadres or student cadres at the local CCP Publicity Department of universities, Youth League, Office of Academic Affairs, Network Center, Admissions Employment Department, Political Theory Department, Teaching Department and other units.

 The court of Qinghe District, Huai'an organized a team of 12 commentators.
 Gansu Province hired 650 commentators, sorted by their writing abilities.
 Suqian Municipal Publicity Department's first 26 commentators' team were reported by Yangtse Evening Post in April 2005.
 According to high-profile independent Chinese blogger Li Ming, the pro-Chinese government web commentators must number "at least in the tens of thousands".

 A 2016 Harvard study estimated that the group posts about 488 million social media comments per year.

 According to an article published by Xiao Qiang on his website China Digital Times, a leaked propaganda directive, sent to 50 Cent Party Internet commentators, stated their objective was the following:

-In order to circumscribe the influence of Taiwanese democracy, in order to progress further in the work of guiding public opinion, and in accordance with the requirements established by higher authorities to "be strategic, be skilled," we hope that internet commentators conscientiously study the mindset of netizens, grasp international developments, and better perform the work of being an internet commentator.
-For this purpose, this notice is promulgated as set forth below:

-(1) To the extent possible make America the target of criticism.
-Play down the existence of Taiwan.

-(2) Do not directly confront [the idea of] democracy; rather, frame the argument in terms of "what kind of system can truly implement democracy.”

-(3) To the extent possible, choose various examples in Western countries of violence and unreasonable circumstances to explain how democracy is not well-suited to capitalism.

-(4) Use America's and other countries' interference in international affairs to explain how Western democracy is actually an invasion of other countries and [how the West] is forcibly pushing [on other countries] Western values.

-(5) Use the bloody and tear-stained history of a [once] weak people [i.e., China] to stir up pro-Party and patriotic emotions.

-(6) Increase the exposure that positive developments inside China receive; further accommodate the work of maintaining [social] stability.